Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 ## 11.2 - @register_passable
+This decorator is used to specify that a struct can be passed in a register instead of passing through memory, which generates much more efficient code.

 In § 3.11 we saw an example of a tuple that contains a struct instance.
 You can't get items from such a tuple however: